itscodenation/curriculum-15-16/units/11-bootstrap/sessions/1-whatIsBootstrap/README.md

 Think of **Bootstrap**, or all coding libraries, as a reference table.
 Someone has already written the code or provided a formula, but it is up to you to use the information properly.

-For this unit, we will only look at the CSS aspects of Bootstrap.
+For this unit, we will only look at the CSS aspects of **Bootstrap**.

 ####Installation